druid-io/druid-io.github.io/docs/latest/querying/groupbyquery.md

 historical nodes.
 - groupBy v1 supports using [chunkPeriod](query-context.html) to parallelize merging on the broker, whereas groupBy v2 ignores chunkPeriod.

+#### Memory tuning and resource limits

+When using groupBy v2, three parameters control resource usage and limits:

+- druid.processing.buffer.sizeBytes: size of the off-heap hash table used for aggregation, per query, in bytes.
+At most druid.processing.numMergeBuffers of these will be created at once, which also serves as an upper limit on the number of concurrently running groupBy queries.
+- druid.query.groupBy.maxMergingDictionarySize: size of the on-heap dictionary used when grouping on strings, per query, in bytes.
+Note that this is based on a rough estimate of the dictionary size, not the actual size.
+- druid.query.groupBy.maxOnDiskStorage: amount of space on disk used for aggregation, per query, in bytes.
+By default, this is 0, which means aggregation will not use disk.

+If maxOnDiskStorage is 0 (the default) then a query that exceeds either the on-heap dictionary limit, or the off-heap aggregation table limit, will fail with a "Resource limit exceeded" error describing the limit that was exceeded.

+If maxOnDiskStorage is greater than 0, queries that exceed the in-memory limits will start using disk for aggregation.
+In this case, when either the on-heap dictionary or off-heap hash table fills up, partially aggregated records will be sorted and flushed to disk.
+Then, both in-memory structures will be cleared out for further aggregation.
+Queries that then go on to exceed maxOnDiskStorage will fail with a "Resource limit exceeded" error indicating that they ran out of disk space.

+With groupBy v2, cluster operators should make sure that the off-heap hash tables and on-heap merging dictionaries will not exceed available memory for the maximum possible concurrent query load (given by druid.processing.numMergeBuffers).

+When using groupBy v1, all aggregation is done on-heap, and resource limits are done through the parameter druid.query.groupBy.maxResults.
+This is a cap on the maximum number of results in a result set.
+Queries that exceed this limit will fail with a "Resource limit exceeded" error indicating they exceeded their row limit.
+Cluster operators should make sure that the on-heap aggregations will not exceed available JVM heap space for the expected concurrent query load.

 #### Alternatives